-This revision expanded mandatory biotech labeling to all detectable products even if it is a minor ingredient.
-It also prohibits a non-GMO or GMO-free claim on products that do not have biotech counterparts.
-However, it allows non-GMO or GMO-free claims for products containing a non-GM ingredient that is more than 50% of total ingredients if it does not contain any trace of a biotech component (zero tolerance).
+MFDS implemented new biotech labeling requirements beginning February 4, 2017, in accordance with a revision to the Food Sanitation Act that expanded mandatory biotech labeling to all detectable products even if it is a minor ingredient.
+The new rule also prohibits a "non-GMO" or "GMO-free" claim on products that do not have biotech counterparts.
+However, it allows "non-GMO" or "GMO-free" claims for products containing a non-GM ingredient that is more than 50% of total ingredients if it does not contain any trace of a biotech component (zero tolerance).
 The revision continues to exempt mandatory biotech labeling for products that do not contain foreign DNA or protein.
 Exempted products are cooking oil, sugar (glucose, fructose, taffy, sugar syrups, etc.), soy sauce, modified starch, and alcoholic beverages (beer, whisky, brandy, liqueur, distilled spirits, etc.).
 No supporting document is required to get exempted from biotech labeling requirements for the aforementioned products.
 It also exempts processing aids such as enzymes, carriers, diluents, and stabilizers from mandatory biotech labeling.
 In this case, manufacturers are required to provide a document that proves the use of raw ingredients for the aforementioned purpose.

-For products that contain or may contain detectable GM raw ingredients, examples of labels are as follows:
+For products that contain or may contain detectable GE raw ingredients, examples of labels are as follows:

-Cases Examples

-GM grains or oilseeds GM corn or GM soy

-Products containing GM Containing GM corn or GM soy

-grains or oilseeds

-Vegetables grown from GM Beansprout grown from GM Soy

-grains

-Products containing Containing beansprout grown from GM soy

-vegetable from GM grains

-May contain GM May contain GM corn or GM soy

-grains/oilseeds
+Cases Examples GE grains or oilseeds "GM corn" or "GM soy" Products containing GE grains or oilseeds "Containing GM corn" or "Containing GM soy" Vegetables grown from GE grains "Beansprout grown from GM Soy" Products containing vegetable from GE grains "Containing beansprout grown from GM soy" May contain GE "May contain GM corn" or "May contain GM soy"

-Main contain vegetable May contain beansprout grown from GM soy

-from GM grains Food Products with Principal "GM Food", "GM Food Additive", "GM Health detectable GM component Display Functional Food", "Food product containing GM soy", (labeled on either principal Panel "Food additives containing GM corn", or "Health display panel or ingredient functional food containing GM corn" panel) Ingredient "GM" or "GM soy" or "GM corn" in parenthesis next to a Panel name of raw ingredient on the ingredient panel Food products containing Principal "May contain GM corn and soy" GM raw ingredients from Display multiple sources Panel Food products for which Principal "May contain GM soy" or "May contain GM corn" detectable GM component is Display uncertain.
-Panel Ingredient "May contain GM soy" or "May contain GM corn" in Panel parenthesis next to a name of raw ingredient on the ingredient panel
+grains/oilseeds May contain vegetable "May contain be eansprout grown from GM soy" from GE grains Food product with Principal "GM Food", "GM Food Additive", "GM Health detectable GE component Display Functional Food", "Food product containing GM (labeled on either principal Panel soy", "Food additives containing GM corn", or display panel or ingredient "Health functional food containing GM corn" panel) Ingredient "GM" or "GM soy" or "GM corn" in parentheses next Panel to a name of raw ingredient on the ingredient panel Food products containing Principal "May contain GM corn and soy" GE raw ingredients from Display multiple sources Panel Food products for which Principal "May contain GM soy" or "May contain GM corn" detectable GE component Display is uncertain.
+Panel Ingredient "May contain GM soy" or "May contain GM corn" in Panel parentheses next to a name of raw ingredient on the ingredient panel